ibnbilal/n8n-AI-appointment-scheduling-chatbot/README.md

 I build AI agents, automation pipelines, and workflow systems for businesses that want to stop doing things manually.

 This chatbot is one example.
-I've also built lead generation pipelines, document processing systems, internal ops tools, and multi-agent workflows — using n8n, Python, and whatever AI stack fits the use case.
+I've also built lead generation pipelines, document processing systems, internal ops tools, and multi-agent workflows — using n8n and whatever AI stack fits the use case.

 If you have a process that's eating your team's time, I can probably automate it.